autosquid/softposit-cpp/README.md

 # Reference

 <a name="myfootnote1">[1]</a>: David, Philip and Dementhon, Daniel and Duraiswami, Ramani and Samet, Hanan, "{SoftPOSIT: Simultaneous pose and correspondence determination}", Int.
 J. Comput.
 Vis., 59:259--284 (2004)

-# Personal Requests

-1. Although it is not required, I'd very much appreciate it if users would send me a mail (instead of a postcard) telling me how they are making use of this program.

-2. You may modify this software, but all bug fixes must be sent to the author and open a pull request on Github.